MicrosoftDocs/quantum-docs-pr/articles/manual/index.md

 Q# provides a small set of built-in types, along with two ways (arrays and tuples) for creating new, structured types.
-It supports a basic procedural model for writing programs, with loops and if/then statements.
+It also supports flow control structures like loops and if/then statements to write readable and compact programs.
 The top-level constructs in Q# are user defined types, operations, and functions.